-‘2 Ways to Quantify an Opportunity in Category Management’ is for Category Managers, Account Managers and Buyers to be able to quantify the opportunities that they have identified.
-The long-standing challenge with identifying opportunities is that we want them to be exact because a less than exact number does not offer the confidence that we want it to.
-Therein lies the dilemma, that the person who has identified the opportunity wants it to be exact and because it is not, they struggle to sell the opportunity with confidence.
+2 Ways to Quantify an Opportunity in Category Management is for Category Managers, Account Managers and Buyers to be able to quantify the opportunities that they have identified.
+The long-standing challenge with identifying opportunities is that we want them to be exact.
+This is because a less than exact number does not offer the confidence that we want it to.
+Therein lies the dilemma.
+The person who has identified the opportunity wants it to be exact and because it is not, they struggle to sell the opportunity with confidence.
 Here are 2 alternative ways to quantify an opportunity in Category Management:

 This tool enables you to share your thinking; P is for pessimistic, R is for Realistic and O is for Optimistic.
 Once you have identified your opportunity in the category management data, but are unsure of its absolute worth, use the ‘PRO’ tool.
 Share with your audience the opportunity and then share the numbers, for example: